erhant/crypto-notes/content/zklearning/3-programming-zkps.md

 // adds a constraint lc_A * lc_B = lc_C
 ```

-These are pretty high-level, so let’s take a look at a more realistic example.
+These are pretty high-level, so let's take a look at a more realistic example.

 ```rust
 fn and(cs: ConstraintSystem, a: Var, b: Var) -> Var {